ajvarchetti/Capstone_OSU/temp_backup/README.md

 ### Prerequisites
 - **Docker & Docker Compose**
 - **Python 3.9+** (if running locally)
+- **Replace the GEMINI API in the .env before using

 ### Steps to Run
 #### 1. Clone the Repository